Girls' College: History

 The Girls' College Trust was formed in September 1982 for the purpose of establishing a private, multi-racial, interdenominational secondary school for girls in Bulawayo.
 In January 1983, Girls' College opened with an initial enrollment of seventy-five Form One pupils and six teachers with Ross Fuller as the headmaster of the institution.
 The school is located at what was the Queens Court residential hotel, which had closed down in 1982.
 The introduction of Forms Two and Three took place in May 1983 and the first sitting for Cambridge O level examinations at the school was in November 1984.
 The Sixth Form was introduced in 1985 with the first sitting for Cambridge A-level examinations.

 Girls' College grew in terms of enrollment and infrastructure.
 The Ross Fuller Hall was opened in 1991, surrounding residences were bought and turned into hostels.
 A building across the road from the main school premises was acquired and named Palmer House with the purpose of establishing commercial classes.
 Another building, adjacent to Palmer House was constructed for art and IT subjects.
 Tennis courts and a swimming pool were also constructed.
 A 'Garden of Remembrance' was also built on the main school premise to commemorate teachers and pupils who had died.

-Mr Fuller retired in 2003 and was succeeded by Mrs Hazel Vorster.
-Upon her resignation in 2007, she was temporarily replaced by Mr Todd until Mrs Ross was ready to take her place as headmistress in 2008.
+Ross Fuller retired in 2003 and was succeeded by Hazel Vorster.
+Upon her resignation in 2007, she was temporarily replaced by Mr Todd until Lesley Ross was ready to take her place as headmistress in 2008.